Big voting bill faces defeat as 2 Dems won’t stop filibuster

 Senate Majority Leader Chuck Schumer acknowledged the current bill’s likely defeat this week.
 But he said the fight is not over as he heeds advocates’ call to force all senators to go on record with their positions.

-“We ain’t giving up,” Schumer said after a Tuesday evening strategy meeting.
+“We ain’t giving up,” Schumer said after an evening strategy meeting.
 “It is a fight for the soul and the future of America.”

 This is the fifth time the Senate will try to pass voting legislation this Congress.